General WPA2 Enterprise Requirements

 A 802.11a/g/n/ac wireless network card that supports WPA2 Enterprise.

-Check with your vendor to see if your wireless network card supports WPA2.
-You can also check with the Wi-Fi Alliance to see a list of cards that support WPA2.
+Check with your vendor to see if your wireless network card supports WPA2 Enterprise.
+You can also check with the Wi-Fi Alliance to see a list of cards that support WPA2 Enterprise.

-To configure your wireless device to use WPA2, you should be signed in with the local Administrator account, or an account which is a member of the computer's Administrator group.
-If you do not have Administrator privileges, you must have someone who has Administrator privileges configure WPA2 for you.
+To configure your wireless device to use WPA2 Enterprise, you should be signed in with the local Administrator account, or an account which is a member of the computer's Administrator group.
+If you do not have Administrator privileges, you must have someone who has Administrator privileges configure WPA2 Enterprise for you.

-Here are the general WPA2 parameters you will need in order to configure your Non-Windows wireless device to use the uog-wifi-secure network with WPA2:
+Here are the general WPA2 Enterprise parameters you will need in order to configure your wireless device to use the uog-wifi-secure network: